 When a request for inspection for a suspected violation is received, the Development and Planning Services Department employs the following standard operating procedures:

 - An inspection will take place within two weeks to verify the violation.

 - If a code violation is discovered, a violation notice will be sent to the property owner indicating a compliance date for resolving the issue.
 The compliance date will vary depending on the type of violation and scope of the remedy required.

-- If the violation is not corrected or resolved by the compliance date, the Village will issue a second notice and/or proceed with issuing a citation requiring an appearance before a judge in the 2nd District Court or at the Village's Administrative Hearing.
+- If the violation is not corrected or resolved by the compliance date, the Village will issue a second notice and/or proceed with issuing a citation requiring an appearance in the 2nd District Court or at the Village's Administrative Hearing.